Saar25/HackStyle/README.md

 # HackStyle
 Haxball useful tools

-You can change the indicator key in the settings tab
+You can add and change scripts using the HackStyleScripts.txt file!

 Features:
 Macro